HOW DO YOU GO GREEN?

 INVESTING IN VALUES

 Looking at “going green” from another perspective, our personal savings can be deposited into a CD or money market account, basically sitting there and doing nothing (especially with today’s abysmal interest rates).
-Or these funds can support companies who are deeply involved in the good fight.
+Some percentage of these funds can also support companies who are deeply involved in the good fight.
 That’s when the word “savings” takes on a deeper meaning.

 As in saving the environment.